 - i.
 The back protector must comply with EN1621-2, CB ("central back") or FB ("full back") Level 1 or 2. - ii.
-The chest protector must comply with prEN1621-3 Level 1 or 2.. - k) Any question concerning the suitability or condition of the riders clothing and/or helmet should be decided by the Chief Technical Officer, who can, if he wishes so, consult the manufacturers of the product before making a final decision. - l) The use of mechanical Airbag Systems is strictly forbidden.
+The chest protector must comply with prEN1621-3 Level 1 or 2. - k) Any question concerning the suitability or condition of the riders clothing and/or helmet should be decided by the Chief Technical Officer, who can, if he wishes so, consult the manufacturers of the product before making a final decision. - l) The use of mechanical Airbag System is strictly forbidden is strongly recommended for 2025 and is compulsory for 2026: - i.
+The use of airbags (for 2025) on the FIM Airbag Category 1 or 2 lists is strongly recommended and compulsory for 2026. - ii.
+The only mechanical Airbag systems allowed are those on the FIM Airbag Category 2 list. - iii.
+The airbag system must be compatible with the use of EN 1621 chest and back protectors, if not included in the airbag itself; in this case, the passive protectors must be certified according to EN1621-2 for the back protector and EN1621-3 for the chest and must mandatorily be used in addition to the airbag system.'

 The Chief Technical Officer has the right to refuse any system not satisfying this safety purpose.